Paywerk Integration Portal

 Paywerk offers integration with certain e-commerce platforms.

-Currently we support with dedicated plugins the following platforms: WooCommerce, Prestashop and Magento.
+Currently we support with dedicated plugins the following platforms: WooCommerce.

 Platform Latest version Latest version release date Supported platform versions Minimum PHP version Download